mnieber/skandha/README.md

 ## Signalling: other information

 The signalling mechanism that is used to notify listeners of operations can also be used to signal other kinds of information.
-The `sendMsg` function can be used to emit information:
+The `sendMsg` function can be used to emit any information:

 ```
 function foo(ctr: TodosCtr) {